helmutsreinis/ToDoWebApi/README.md

 - Create a new to-do item.
 - Update an existing to-do item.
 - Delete a to-do item.
-- Enable/Disable APIs without re-deployment
+- Enable/Disable APIs without re-deployment or restart of the application.

 ## Prerequisites